 Warrants.
 Holders of our warrants will not generally recognize gain or loss upon the exercise of a warrant.
 A holder's basis in the preferred shares, depositary shares representing preferred shares or common shares, as the case may be, received upon the exercise of the warrant will be equal to the sum of the holder's adjusted tax basis in the warrant and the exercise price paid.
-A holder's holding period in the preferred shares, depositary shares representing preferred shares or common shares, as the case may be, received upon the exercise of the warrant will be equal to the sum of the holder's adjusted tax basis in the warrant and the exercise of the warrant will not include the period during which the warrant was held by the holder.
+A holder's holding period in the preferred shares, depositary shares representing preferred shares or common shares, as the case may be, received upon the exercise of the warrant will not include the period during which the warrant was held by the holder.
 Upon the expiration of a warrant, the holder will recognize a capital loss in an amount equal to the holder's adjusted tax basis in the warrant.
-Upon the sale or exchange of a warrant to a person other than us, a holder will recognize gain or loss and will be long-term capital gain or loss if the warrant was held for more than one year.
+Upon the sale or exchange of a warrant to a person other than us, a holder will recognize gain or loss in an amount equal to the difference between the amount realized on the sale or exchange and the holder's adjusted tax basis in the warrant.
+Such gain or loss will be capital gain or loss and will be long-term capital gain or loss if the warrant was held for more than one year.
 Upon the sale of the warrant to us, the IRS may argue that the holder should recognize ordinary income on the sale.
 Prospective holders of our warrants should consult their own tax advisors as to the consequences of a sale of a warrant to us.